MOss Ball Alert!

 Current Zebra & Quagga Mussel Distribution Maps

-Nebraska has 4 positive waterbodies for zebra mussels.
+Nebraska has 3 waterbodies infested with zebra mussels.
 The Missouri River, the entire length of the river in Nebraska (2016), Lewis and Clark Lake near Yankton, SD (2015), and Offutt Air Force Base Lake in Bellevue, NE (2014).
 A small infestation was found in Glenn Cunningham Lake in Omaha, NE (2018), the waterbody was drawn down in winter 2018 to freeze and kill the zebra mussel infestation.
-Once the waterbody refills it will be sampled frequently for zebra mussel.
-Positive waterbodies can be delisted after 5 years of negative sampling for zebra mussels.
+Once the waterbody opens in 2021 it will be sampled frequently for zebra mussel.
+Learn more about zebra mussels HERE.

 Carter Lake (Omaha, NE) is Nebraska's only suspect waterbody, which means only a single water sample has been found to contain zebra mussel larvae and adults have not been found.
 A single water sample collected in 2017 tested positive and the waterbody can be delisted in 2020 if no zebra mussel laravae or adults are detected.
 Lake Zorinsky was delisted in 2019 after 3 years of negative sampling for zebra mussels, the eradication effort conducted in 2010/2011 is considered to have been successful.

 Quagga mussels have not been found in Nebraska to date.
-To view the current national range map click here.
+View Current National Range Map.